maziac/DeZog/documentation/zsimPeripherals.md

 Notes:
 - All logs are cached for performance reasons.
 If too many logs are being made then logged lines are being trashed.
 If that happened you see a ```[...]```in the logs.
 - If for some time no messages are logged then this is indicated by ```...```(not to be confused with ```[...]```).
+- Logs from the custom logic are without prefix.
+All logs from the UI are prefixed with ``UI: ```.